 Vanderbilt Hall (40 Washington Square South), Greenberg Lounge, 1st floor, 9:00am – 3:00pm.

 This conference will address how direct and indirect regulations impact young startups, innovation, and disruptive technologies (such as Uber, 23&Me, and WeWork).
 The conference and presentations will focus on the following areas: venture capital funding and financing, labor regulations (worker classification, non-competes, unionization, and FLSA), immigration and foreign hires, financial technologies and securities regulations, MedTech regulations (FDA, HIPAA, and others), cryptocurrencies, patents, and privacy and data security.
+The event is co-hosted by the NYU Law Venture Fund.

 Please RSVP here: https://nyu.qualtrics.com/jfe/form/SV_1RjEZE9cTqU6Mlv